File too big for an email attachment yet again?

 Data volumes are growing rapidly - how large files are created:

 Data has enormous importance across industries and needs protection in different gradations.
-With powerful software, employees create large files of several gigabytes every day, e.g. with Microsoft Office programs such as PowerPoint and Excel, with databases and through CAD files, videos or pdfs.
-With new technologies, the quality of data sets is increasing - and so is the amount of data, file size and storage space required for them.
+With powerful software, employees create large files of several gigabytes daily, e.g., with Microsoft Office programs such as PowerPoint and Excel, databases, and through CAD files, videos, or PDFs.
+With new technologies, the quality of data sets is increasing - and so is the amount of data, file size, and storage space required for them.

 Data unfold their true value when they are shared with others and can thus be worked with.
 For example, when even large files such as an MRI scan can be sent quickly and easily to a specialist to obtain a second expert opinion.
 What is important here is that such transfers are secure and data protection compliant through encryption.
-Your workforce wants to work with files in different locations and devices, and many of the recipients with whom they share data are outside your organisation.
-So how can file transfers be made secure and privacy compliant?
+Your workforce wants to work with files in different locations and devices, and many of the recipients who share data are outside your organization.
+So, how can file transfers be made secure and privacy-compliant?
 After all, such transfers involve important and confidential aspects of your business.

-It was not so long ago that physical media were used to transfer such data.
+Not so long ago, physical media were used to transfer such data.
 On these, the information was stored and then shared with the recipients.
-In the end, however, DVD, USB stick and co. could not keep up with developments and became increasingly impractical for the transfer of large files in particular, especially in the business sector.
+In the end, however, DVDs, USB sticks, and similar could not keep up with developments and became increasingly impractical for transferring large files in particular, especially in the business sector.

 There were good reasons for this: